Balmoral Hotel: History

 Resulting from a competition in 1895, the hotel was designed by William Hamilton Beattie for the North British Railway Company as a railway hotel adjacent to their newly rebuilt Waverley station.
 It was completed after Beattie's death by his assistant Andrew Robb Scott and opened as the North British Station Hotel on 15 October 1902.
-The site, 52 North Bridge, was previously the location of pharmacists Duncan, Flockhart and company; William Flockhart supplied James Young Simpson with the first chloroform anaesthetic, which he tried on himself at his home 52 Queen Street in 1847, and became standard practice in childbirth.
+A shop, 52 North Bridge, part of the earlier, demolished, building on the site, was previously the location of pharmacists Duncan, Flockhart and company; William Flockhart supplied James Young Simpson with the first chloroform anaesthetic, which he tried on himself at his home 52 Queen Street in 1847, and became standard practice in childbirth.
 The International Association for the Study of Pain placed a commemorative plaque at the hotel in 1981.

 The building's architecture is Victorian, influenced by the traditional Scottish baronial style.
 For most of the 20th century it was known as the North British Hotel or the N.B.
 While under railway ownership, the hotel had porters in red jackets who would take passengers and their luggage directly into the hotel via a lift.
 Ownership passed into the hands of the London & North Eastern Railway (LNER) in 1923.

 After nationalisation of the railways in 1948, the hotel became part of British Transport Hotels until it was privatised and purchased by The Gleneagles Hotel Company in 1983.

 In 1988, the hotel closed for a major refurbishment with a final cost of £23,000,000, and the building was purchased in 1990 by Balmoral International Hotels.
-On 12 June 1991, the Edinburgh-born actor Sean Connery officially reopened the hotel as The Balmoral, Gaelic for "majestic dwelling".
-A plaque in the hotel lobby commemorates the occasion.
-The Balmoral was acquired by Forte Group, becoming part of their "Forte Grand" collection of international high-end hotels.
+On 12 June 1991, the Edinburgh-born actor Sean Connery officially reopened the hotel as The Balmoral, Gaelic for "majestic dwelling"; as commemorated by a plaque in the hotel lobby.
+The Balmoral was acquired by Forte Group, becoming part of the "Forte Grand" collection of international high-end hotels.
 Following a hostile takeover of Forte Group in 1996 by Granada plc, the hotel was put up for sale by its new owners.
 On 1 March 1997 it was acquired by Sir Rocco Forte, becoming part of Rocco Forte Hotels.

 The Balmoral was the first hotel in Scotland to be awarded five stars by Forbes Travel Guide.
 The Number One restaurant under executive chef Jeff Bland was awarded a Michelin star in 2003, but lost its star in 2022.
 The main event spaces and those bedrooms with views of Edinburgh Castle were refurbished in 2017.